oracle/docker-images/OracleAnalytics/README.md

 Each *.txt file must contain lines of `key=value` pairs.

-### Using Docker Compose
+### Using Container Compose

-The BI image supports using docker compose to start the BI and DB containers together.
+The BI image supports using container compose to start the BI and DB containers together.

 In this mode, the containers are started in parallel, and the BI container must wait for the DB to become available.
 The wait time is enabled by setting environment variable `DB_WAIT_TIMEOUT` to the maximum number of seconds to wait.
 For example, in your `docker-compose.yml`, add: